asdf23/SpyboticsClone/README.md

 * for the most part there are multiple AI's that the player is working against not a single "mind"
 * there are rewards and punishment over the course of the story line that could extend to the next level.

-There are many similar games in existance to this, most notably tower defense games.
-These games have many of the same characterists such as: accumulated pieces, the goal of defeating all enemies, a story line, etc..
-The theme of hacking is also common among many games perhaps Tron being the most well known,
+There are many similar games in existance to this, most notably are tower defense games.
+These games have many of the same characterists such as: accumulated pieces, the goal of defeating all enemies, having a story line, having a world map, use of money or rewards, etc..
+The theme of hacking is also common among many games perhaps the game Tron being the most well known.